soutaro/steep/guides/src/getting-started/getting-started.md

 Detected 1 problem from 1 file
 ```

 The error says that the type of the country variable causes a type error.
-It is expected to be a Symbol, but String or nil will be given.
+It is expected to be a symbol, but string or `nil` will be given.

 Let's see how we can fix the error.

 ## Fixing the type error

 The first step is converting the string value to a symbol.
-We can add to_sym call.
+We can add a `#to_sym` call.

 ```rb
 currencies = { US: "$", JP: "¥", UK: "£" }